tonywzhang/Study-Guide-Notes/javascript.md

 Block Scope

 ES5 only had “function-level scope” (i.e. you wrap code in functions to create scope) and caused a lot of issues.
 ES6 provides “block”-level scoping(i.e curly-braces to scope) when we use “let” or “const” instead of “var”.

+Prevent Duplicate Variable Declaration

+ES6 doesn’t allow duplicate declaration of variables when we declare them using “let” or “const” in the same scope.
+This is very helpful in avoiding duplicate function expressions coming from different libraries (like the “add” function expression below).